 Whose Activities Qualify as R&D?

-Regardless of the model your company uses to generate quotes, you're likely in a position to take advantage of R&D tax credits.
+Regardless of the model your company uses to generate quotes, you're likely in a position to take advantage of R&D Tax Credits.
 So, who exactly meets the requirements?

-Well, unless you're updating existing quotes due to changes in material cost, any individuals participating in quoting activities likely qualify for the R&D credit.
+Well, unless you're updating existing quotes due to changes in material cost, any individuals participating in quoting activities likely qualify for the R&D Tax Credit.
 That includes any immediate supervisor or manager overseeing the process, as well.
-If the intent is to develop or improve a product or process for performance, reduce cost, or improve quality due to a customer’s rejection or reliability requirements, the activities likely qualify for the R&D credit.
+If the intent is to develop or improve a product or process for performance, reduce cost, or improve quality due to a customer’s rejection or reliability requirements, the activities likely qualify for the credit.

 Improve Your Quoting Process

 No company's quoting process is perfect, and there’s usually a big opportunity to improve your accuracy and win rate.
-So, why not take a portion of your R&D tax credit and reinvest it back into your business?
+So, why not take a portion of your R&D Tax Credit and reinvest it back into your business?
 Consider the advantages of adding more quoting staff, increasing automation, or improving processes.
 Only you can judge the potential benefit to your business.
 But if you aren't taking advantage of all the available R&D incentives, you may not have the opportunity.